skaae/vaeblog/readme.md

 ![VAE recon](vaegan.png)

  which lets us map an image into a latent space z.
 From the latent space we can ideally reconstruct the original image.
 In the VAE we put a standard normal prior on the latent space.
-I

 #